tmoux/cf-rank/INSTALLING.md

    eb setenv SPRING_JPA_HIBERNATE_DDL_AUTO=update
    eb setenv SPRING_PROFILES_ACTIVE=prod
    ```

+   The environment variables can also be configured in the AWS console.

    The database endpoint can be found in the console by going to your EB environment > configuration > edit networking and database > database endpoint.
-It should be of the form `xxx...xxxrds.amazonaws.com:3306`.
+It should be of the form `xxx...rds.amazonaws.com:3306`.
 8. Deploy the application with `eb deploy`.

 To deploy updates, you only need to run `eb deploy` again.